abhisheksuran/BlogDRF/README.md

 ## Description:

-A simple Blog Rest API based on Django-Rest-Framework
+A simple Blog Rest API based on Django-Rest-Framework.
+Swagger docs can be access at http://localhost:8000/api/docs/

 ## For Development SetUp